Multi-patch multi-group epidemic model with varying infectivity: Abstract

 \section{Abstract}

 This paper presents a law of large numbers result, as the size of the population tends to infinity, of SIR stochastic epidemic models, for a population distributed over $L$ distinct patches (with migrations between them) and $K$ distinct groups (possibly age groups).
-The novelty is that the infectivity of an infected individual is infection age dependent.
-More precisely, to each infected individual is attached a random infection age dependent infectivity, such that the various random functions attached to distinct individuals are i.i.d.
-Our proof assumes less restriction on those random functions than our earlier proof for the homogeneous model in \cite{FPP2020b}.
-We first explain the new proof under the weak assumptions for the homogeneous model, and then describe the multipatch--multigroup model and prove the law of large numbers for that model.
+The limit is a set of Volterra-type integral equations, and the result shows the effects of both spatial and population heterogeneity.
+The novelty of the model is that the infectivity of an infected individual is infection age dependent.
+More precisely, to each infected individual is attached a random infection-age dependent infectivity function, such that the various random functions attached to distinct individuals are i.i.d.

+The proof involves a novel construction of a sequence of i.i.d. processes to invoke the law of large numbers for processes in $\bD$, by using the solution of a MacKean-Vlasov type Poisson-driven stochastic equation (as in the propagation of chaos theory).
+We also establish an identity using the Feynman-Kac formula for an adjoint backward ODE.
+The advantage of this approach is that it assumes much weaker conditions on the random infectivity functions than our earlier work for the homogeneous model in \cite{FPP2020b}, where standard tightness criteria for convergence of stochastic processes were employed.
+To illustrate this new approach, we first explain the new proof under the weak assumptions for the homogeneous model, and then describe the multipatch-multigroup model and prove the law of large numbers for that model.